Back to Blog

 Frequently Asked Questions

 What time does Lazydays Festival typically take the stage?
-Doors for Lazydays Festival usually open around 1:00 PM.
-Opening acts typically begin around 2:00 PM, with the main headliner, Lazydays Festival, usually taking the stage between 8:00 PM and 9:00 PM.
-The festival generally concludes around 10:30 PM or 11:00 PM, depending on local licensing agreements.
+While specific timings for Lazydays Festival at Priory Park are confirmed closer to the date, typical festival schedules mean gates usually open around 12:00 PM.
+Supporting acts often begin shortly after, with the main headliner, Lazydays Festival, likely to take the stage between 8:00 PM and 9:00 PM.
+The festival typically concludes around 10:30 PM or 11:00 PM.

 What are age restrictions?
-Lazydays Festival at Priory Park is generally an all-ages event, but it is always advisable to check the specific ticket information for any variations.
-However, if alcohol is being served, attendees will likely need to be 18 years or older to purchase drinks, and proof of age may be required.
+Lazydays Festival at Priory Park is typically an all-ages event, however, it's always advisable to check the specific ticket information.
+If any age restrictions apply, such as for alcohol sales or specific viewing areas, it will be clearly stated.
+Those looking to purchase alcohol will likely need to be 18 or over and may be asked for ID.

 Photography and video policies?
-Small, personal cameras and mobile phones are typically permitted for personal use, meaning you can capture memories.
-However, professional photography equipment (e.g., DSLRs with large lenses) and video recording devices are usually prohibited.
-Please check the official Lazydays Festival website for definitive policies closer to the event.
+Generally, personal cameras and mobile phones are permitted for casual photography and video recording at outdoor festivals like this.
+However, professional cameras with detachable lenses are usually prohibited.
+Always check the official festival website for the most current and detailed policy regarding photography and videography.

 What's the refund policy?
-Refunds are typically only offered in the event of a full cancellation of the festival.
-If the event is rescheduled, tickets are usually transferred to the new date.
-It's crucial to review the terms and conditions of your ticket purchase carefully, as policies can vary between ticket vendors.
+Refund policies typically vary.
+If the event is cancelled by the organisers, a full refund is usually issued.
+If the event is rescheduled, ticketholders are often given the option to attend the new date or receive a refund.
+It’s crucial to review the specific terms and conditions of your ticket purchase.

 Top Tips for Lazydays Festival at Priory Park